durinfab/Home-Assistant-Config/README.md

 I love colorful LEDs.
 They help to give every room some dynamic and variety.
 That's why I'm mainly using color-ranged bulbs and strips instead of white-ranged ones.

 For bulbs and ceiling lamps um using [Yeelight](https://www.yeelight.com) Lamps.
-They are relatively cheap, have a LAN-functionality and a stable Home Assistant integration.
+They are relatively cheap, have a LAN-only-functionality and a stable Home Assistant integration.

 | Model                                                        | Image                                                        | Quantity | Notes                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | :------: | ------------------------------------------------------------ |